Koekoek1337/AH_Ticket-To-Ride/README.md

 <br>

 ### Snake Hillclimber
-This algorithm is a hill climber that seeks to optimize the score of a traject within the totally of the railNetwork.
-Here for it takes a random generated railNetwork.
-Next it chooses for every traject if the first or last station needs to be removed.
+This algorithm is a hill climber that seeks to optimize the score of a traject within the totality of the railNetwork.
+To do this, it takes a random generated railNetwork.
+Next, it chooses for every traject if the first or last station needs to be removed.
 This happens randomly.
-Next it will add a station to the begin or the end of the traject.
-The goal is that every time a traject improves when in finds a better path to take.
-There is also the option the the traject adds another route.
-It calculates the totally of the scores before it approves if every single traject is indeed an improvement.
-Because it is possible that a new path taken optimizes the score of the singe traject, but downgrades the score of the totally of the railNetwork.
+Next, it will add a station to the beginning or the end of the traject.
+The goal is that a traject improves every time it finds a better path to take.
+There is also the option that the traject adds another route.
+It calculates the totality of the scores before it approves if every single traject is indeed an improvement.
+Because it is possible that a new path taken optimizes the score of the single traject, but downgrades the score of the totality of the railNetwork.

 <br>